 In this paper, we propose an optimization-based strategy to systematically evaluate tradeoffs associated with modular alternatives for the multi-period design of a chemical processing network.
 We give a general formulation as a Generalized Disjunctive Program (GDP) and discuss a linearizing reformulation that exploits structure common to modular design problems.
 By modeling the GDP in the Pyomo algebraic modeling language, we gain access to a flexible set of automatic reformulations and solution algorithms, from which the best tool may be selected to optimize a given model.
-We apply the design strategy to a set of illustrative case studies, including capacity expansion, bioethanol processing, and heat exchange network design.
-The results show that the proposed design strategy is able to solve modular design problems and provide general insights on tradeoffs between investment and transportation costs in which incorporation of modular facility constructions may or may not prove to be advantageous.
+We apply the design strategy to a set of case studies, including capacity expansion, bioethanol processing, and heat exchange network design.
+The results show that the proposed design strategy is able to solve modular design problems and identify circumstances in which incorporation of modular facility constructions proves advantageous.